Online PhD in Education / Sustainability Education

 Some applicants may be admitted based on the condition that they furnish required admissions documentation by a specified deadline.
 This may include final official transcripts to show proof of pending coursework, or the conferral of a master’s degree appropriate to the degree program to which they have been admitted.

-Admitted Ph.D. students may be eligible to transfer up to 36 credits of master's coursework directly to the Ph.D. program.
-Once an applicant has been formally admitted to the Ph.D. program, they may apply for this "accelerated" option.
-Admissions will provide a secondary application form to complete, which determines the student's eligibility.
+Admitted Ph.D. students may be eligible to transfer up to 36 degree-applicable credits of master's coursework directly to the Ph.D. program.
+Once applicants have been formally admitted to the Ph.D. program, they may apply for this "accelerated" option.
+Admissions will provide a secondary application form to complete, determining the student's eligibility.
 The secondary application form will include the opportunity to propose transfer credits and/or professional experience:

 Transcripts from the original Ph.D. application, along with the secondary application, will be used by the Program Director to review the credits to determine if they are degree-applicable.